How I Import Literature Notes into Obsidian

 While I read, I take notes.
 I usually do so using Readwise Reader — depending on the resource.
 I also use Readwise, which grabs the notes I take from various sources.
 Here’s a breakdown.

-• Podcast episodes I either use Airr or write notes while listening to it on my computer.
-Airr is synchronized to Readwise.
-UPDATE: I've made a plugin called PodNotes that helps you write notes on podcasts.
+- Podcast episodes I use PodNotes to write notes on podcasts.
 This is much faster and more reliable (in my opinion) than other services.
 Check that out instead!
 Instructions in this post will follow my previous workflow, so you can choose whichever fits you best.

 This is fine, but it only covers the initial annotation workflow.
 So let’s talk about how I import the notes into Obsidian with EzImport.